Jael-G/Tiur/README.md

     python tiur.py [file_path]

-The following to be executed most be of .tiur extension
+The file to be executed most be of .tiur extension